ZWkang/ts-lib-template/README.md

 setup a default template to build your own tool, awesome !!

-find all pkg-name and replace them all!!
+find all kk-test-pkg and replace them all!!

 ## LICENSE